 Outpatient and Partial Hospitalization Treatment

-Outpatient programs are ideal for people who want to continue school, social, work and family duties during treatment.
+Outpatient programs are ideal for people who want to continue school, social, work, and family duties during treatment.
 Most outpatient programs are low intensity and offer minimum education and oversight.
 However, intensive outpatient programs offer more structure, similar to partial hospitalization programs.
-Either way, patients usually travel to and from the rehab center for counseling, therapy and other support.
+Either way, patients usually travel to and from the rehab center for counseling, therapy, and other support.

 Partial hospitalization programs are ideal for people with severe addictions.
 The programs involve living at a sober home for intensive treatment.
 While short-term programs can last for as little as 21 days, long-term programs can last 90 days or longer.

 Partial hospitalization programs are very structured.
 Individuals participate in different types of scheduled counseling and therapy sessions.
-During free time, they enjoy amenities that help them relax.
+During their free time, they enjoy amenities that help them relax.
 The main purpose of partial hospitalization treatment, however, is to allow clients to focus on recovery away from the stresses of life.

 After a slow transition to normal home life, it’s hard for some people to cope with the stress of change.
 Even when the transition is smooth, it’s vital for recovering alcoholics to have support outside of rehab.
 Family members are just one means of support for those in recovery.